-I do qualitative studies of individuals as they design and use information.
-My interest is in how people make meaning as they interpret situations in an organization, or as they interpret data in a report.
-I have studied this hermeneutic process in a wide range of settings and professions, but primarily I have focused on how managers and consultants turn an ambiguous situation into a problem statement and declare a particular course of action to be rational.
-I have approached this in a variety of ways, including symbolic interaction, metaphor, cause mapping, frame shifting, language games and exegesis.
-Most recently I am fascinated with narrative and design as modes of cognition which are systematically undervalued yet dominate our meaning making.
+Richard J. Boland Jr., PhD, does qualitative studies of individuals as they design and use information.
+His interest is in how people make meaning as they interpret situations in an organization, or as they interpret data in a report.
+He has studied this hermeneutic process in a wide range of settings and professions, but primarily he has focused on how managers and consultants turn an ambiguous situation into a problem statement and declare a particular course of action to be rational.
+He has approached this in a variety of ways, including symbolic interaction, metaphor, cause mapping, frame shifting, language games and exegesis.
+Most recently, Boland is fascinated with narrative and design as modes of cognition which are systematically undervalued yet dominate our meaning making.

-I enjoy visiting at The Judge School of Business at the University of Cambridge for several weeks each semester, where I am a Senior Research Associate, as well as a Visiting Fellow at Sidney Sussex College.
+Boland enjoys visiting at the Judge School of Business at the University of Cambridge for several weeks each semester, where he is a research director, as well as a visiting fellow at Sidney Sussex College.

 Ph.D., Case Western Reserve University, 1976

 B.A., Northwestern University, 1967

 Recent Courses and SyllabiCourse evaluation ratings (login required)

 Lyytinen, K. J., Boland, Jr., R. J., Yoo, Y., Majrczchak, A.

 “Organizing for Innovation in the Digitized World” (vol. 23, issue 5, pp. 1398–1409).
 Organization Science.

 Zhao, L., Grant, J. E., Collopy, F., Boland, Jr., R. J.

 Dynamic Graphical Representation of Financial Statements: A Design Inquiry and Empirical Results